 In the next post, I will talk about why a homeschool might choose to enroll a student part-time in public school and take online classes.

 In the meantime, I'd love to hear your thoughts.
-Talk back to me in the comments below!
+Talk back to me by email!